Tense Crimea chooses whether to leave Ukraine for Russia

 THOUSANDS OF SOLDIERS

-On Saturday night, about 30 men in balaclavas carrying automatic weapons barged into the Hotel Moscow where many Western reporters covering Sunday's referendum were staying.

-Aksyonov does not officially acknowledge that Russian troops are in control of Crimea - a position also maintained by Moscow.

-But the Russian military has done little to hide the arrival of thousands of soldiers, along with trucks, armoured vehicles and artillery.
+But the Russian military, which leases the Crimean naval base of Sevastopol from Ukraine, has done little to hide the arrival of thousands of soldiers, along with trucks, armoured vehicles and artillery.

-Ukraine's acting defence minister said there were now 22,000 Russian troops in Crimea, well beyond the 12,500 allowed under agreement covering its Black Sea Fleet based in Sevastopol.
+Masked gunmen surrounding Ukrainian military bases in Crimea have identified themselves as Russian troops.

 Crimea's separatist government said its own forces had moved to defend a gas pumping station.
 Ukrainian officials said no shots were exchanged.